 The plugin does not search for vulnerabilities.

 Tenable calculates a dynamic VPR for most vulnerabilities.
-The VPR is a dynamic companion to the static data provided by the vulnerability's CVSS score and severity, since Tenable updates the VPR to reflect the current threat landscape.
+The VPR is a dynamic companion to the data provided by the vulnerability's CVSS score, since Tenable updates the VPR to reflect the current threat landscape.
 VPR values range from 0.1-10.0, with a higher value representing a higher likelihood of exploit.

 |VPR Category||VPR Range|

 0.1 to 3.9

 Note: Vulnerabilities without CVEs in the National Vulnerability Database (NVD) (e.g., many vulnerabilities with the Info severity) do not receive a VPR.
 Tenable recommends remediating these vulnerabilities according to their CVSS-based severity.